 - Salaries or hourly rates for administrative labor.
 These are reasonable when the rates that are charged are the same as the rates paid for similar work throughout the organization. - The employer's share of federal, state, and local employment taxes such as, but not limited to, Social Security, withholding tax, and state unemployment taxes. - The employer's share of fringe benefit costs such as, but not limited to, vacation leave; military leave; health benefits; life and disability insurance; paid non-work holidays; and retirement benefits. - Payment of overtime, holiday pay for work performed on a non-work holiday, and compensatory leave.
 These are allowed with specific prior written approval from TDA for each instance, except for cases of emergencies.
-The CE must contact the Program Specialist15 within two working days of any emergency situation. - Incentive payment or award given to an employee.
+The CE must contact the Program Specialist16 within two working days of any emergency situation. - Incentive payment or award given to an employee.
 Specific prior written approval from TDA is required for costs of an incentive payment or award given to an employee, except for awards of nominal or minimal value.
-Awards of minimal value include, but are not limited to, length of service pins, certificates of appreciation, floral arrangements, live plants, mugs, and plaques. - Severance or dismissal pay.
-This is compensation paid to an employee whose employment is terminated.
-The cost of severance pay is allowed on a case-by-case basis, with specific prior written approval from TDA.
+Awards of minimal value include, but are not limited to, length of service pins, certificates of appreciation, floral arrangements, live plants, mugs, and plaques.